Government of Canada / Gouvernement du Canada

 • Marginal note:Where no agreement on Chairperson

-(2) Where the two governments fail to agree on the appointment of the Chairperson of the Board within three months after the commencement of consultation between the governments, the Chairperson shall be selected pursuant to subsection (3) by a panel constituted in accordance with section 47, unless, at any time prior to the selection of the Chairperson by the panel, the two governments agree on the appointment.
+(2) Where the two governments fail to agree on the appointment of the Chairperson of the Regulator within three months after the commencement of consultation between the governments, the Chairperson shall be selected pursuant to subsection (3) by a panel constituted in accordance with section 47, unless, at any time prior to the selection of the Chairperson by the panel, the two governments agree on the appointment.

 • Marginal note:Decision of panel binding